-Sloman and his colleagues also wanted a toolkit that supports exploration of a number of interacting agents (and physical objects, etc.) where within each agent a variety of very different mechanisms might be running concurrently and asynchronously yet influencing one another.
-They also wanted to be able to very easily change the architecture within an agent, change the degree and kind of interaction between components of an agent, could speed up or slow down the processing of one or more submechanisms relative to others (Sloman, 1998b).
-In particular they wanted to be able to combine fairly easily different types of symbolic mechanisms and also subsymbolic mechanisms within one agent.
-The toolkit was also required to support rapid prototyping and interactive development with close connections between internal processes and graphical displays.
+Sloman and his colleagues also wanted a toolkit that supported exploration of a number of interacting agents (and physical objects, etc.) where each agent has a variety of very different mechanisms running concurrently and asynchronously, yet influencing one another.
+They also wanted to be able to very easily change the architecture within an agent, change the degree and kind of interaction between components of an agent, and speed up or slow down the processing of one or more sub-mechanisms relative to others (Sloman, 1998b).
+In particular, they wanted to be able to easily combine different types of symbolic mechanisms and also sub-symbolic mechanisms within one agent.
+The toolkit was also required to support rapid prototyping and interactive development with close connections between internal processes and graphic displays.

-Because other toolkits did not appear to have the required flexibility, as the other toolkits tended to be committed to a particular type of architecture, Sloman and his colleagues built their own, which has been used for some time at Birmingham and DERA Malvern.
-Their toolkit is described briefly in Sloman and Logan (1999) and in more detail in the online documentation at the Birmingham Poplog FTP site (<ftp.cs.bham.ac.uk/pub/dist/poplog/>).
+Because other toolkits did not appear to have the required flexibility and tended to be committed to a particular type of architecture, Sloman and his colleagues built their own toolkit, which has been used for some time at the University of Birmingham and DERA, Malvern.
+Their toolkit is described briefly in Sloman and Logan (1999) and in more detail in the online documentation at the Birmingham Poplog FTP site (ftp.cs.bham.ac.uk/pub/dist/poplog/).
 The code and documentation are freely available online.
-It runs in Pop-11 in the Poplog system (which is inherently a multi-language AI system, so that code in Prolog, Lisp, or ML can also be included in the same process).
-Poplog has become freely available (<http://www.cs.bham.ac.uk/research/poplog/freepoplog.html>).
+The toolkit runs in Pop-11 in the Poplog system (inherently a multi-language AI system, so that code in Prolog, Lisp, or ML can also be included in the same process).
+Poplog has become freely available (www.cs.bham.ac.uk/research/poplog/freepoplog.html).